 The two angels arrive at Sodom where they are met by Lot and accept his hospitality.
 They then have to thwart a demand by men and boys from all parts of the city for them to be handed over for their sexual gratification by striking them with blindness.
 The next morning, with Lot’s sons-

 Abraham journeys south to Gerar where he again says that Sarah is his sister.
 Abimelech, king of Gerar, takes Sarah into his house, but having been warned by God in a dream not to touch her, rebukes Abraham, presents him with much silver, livestock and servants, and returns Sarah to him.

 Abraham is a hundred years old when Sarah finally gives birth to Isaac.

 When Isaac is a young man, Abraham’s faith is tested with a command from God to offer him as a sacrifice at Moriah.
 Abraham readily obeys, fully trusting in God who had promised him a son.
-However, Isaac’s death is prevented at the last moment.
-Abraham is told that through his seed all the nations of the earth will be blessed because of his obedience.
+At the last moment, the angel of the Lord prevents Abraham from going through with the sacrifice.
+Abraham is then told that through his seed all the nations of the earth will be blessed because of his obedience.

 Sarah dies soon after, age 127.
 She is buried in a cave in land purchased by Abraham at Mamre (that is, Hebron).

 Abraham sends his chief servant to his relations in Haran to find a wife for Isaac.
 By divine intervention he finds Rebekah, Abraham’s brother Nahor’s granddaughter.
 With her family’s approval he returns with her and presents her to Isaac.
 Isaac accepts Rebekah and she becomes his wife.